taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 The diagonal of the P2 win rate heatmap (equal memory) shows the P2 advantage at three decimal places: 0.501, 0.504, 0.508.
 Real, but roughly 100$\times$ smaller than the effect of one memory slot.

-Note that with asymmetric memory, the two players no longer have identical memory states, the shared-memory proof (Section 5) doesn't strictly apply.
+Note that with asymmetric memory, the two players no longer have identical memory states, so the shared-memory proof (Section 5) doesn't strictly apply.
 Each player uses the optimal strategy for their own $M$ as a reasonable heuristic, but this is not provably optimal in the asymmetric case.

 ### 8.4 Draw Rate vs Capacity